gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Environment Variable**: `TERRAGRUNT_SOURCE`<br/>
 **Requires an argument**: `--terragrunt-source /path/to/local-terraform-code`<br/>

-Download Terraform configurations from the specified source into a temporary folder, and run Terraform in that temporary folder.
-The source should use the same syntax as the [Terraform module source](https://www.terraform.io/docs/modules/sources.html) parameter.
-If you specify this argument for the `run-all` commands, Terragrunt will assume this is the local file path for all of your Terraform modules, and for each module processed by the `run-all` command, Terragrunt will automatically append the path of `source` parameter in each module to the `--terragrunt-source` parameter you passed in.
+Download OpenTofu/Terraform configurations from the specified source into a temporary folder, and run OpenTofu/Terraform in that temporary folder.
+The source should use the same syntax as the [OpenTofu/Terraform module source](https://www.terraform.io/docs/modules/sources.html) parameter.
+If you specify this argument for the `run-all` commands, Terragrunt will assume this is the local file path for all of your OpenTofu/Terraform modules, and for each module processed by the `run-all` command, Terragrunt will automatically append the path of `source` parameter in each module to the `--terragrunt-source` parameter you passed in.